ptravnik/Chording_Keyboards/README.md

 [2] Building a chording keyboard.
 This project depository contains:

+(a) the full electronics description as a set of three PCBs,

+(b) A set of CNC files for making a body, and

-(a) the full hardware description as a set of three PCBs and (b) the code for Arduino Micro, which drives the entire project.
+(c) the code for Arduino Micro, which drives the entire project.
 No modification is required at the operating system side; the keyboard works as an off-the-shelf USB keyboard.
 It has been tested on Windows and Linux extensively.

 To order PCBs, simply use Gerber files provided or modify KiCAD files to you liking.
+The body can be machined or laser-cut.
 To build the firmware, copy the .ino folder and use Arduino IDE to compile and upload (put any macros of your liking into the macros.h file).